michar71/DMX_CTRL/README.md

 (Not my favorite but that's what they want you to use...)
 I use a ST-Link V2.0 Clone to upload/Debug software.
 (Eventually there might be a USB DFU Firmware Upload Client....)

-WARNING:
+You can also use MS Visual Studio Code + PlatformIO.
+Thisi is releatn if you run into issues with fake STM32's as PlatformIO uses openOCD which can set the device ID directly and program these devices.
 There are currently a lot of bluepill STM32F103 board clones with fake STM32F103 circulating on Amazon.
-These can be used with a special driver for the ST-Link (Because they show up with a different device ID and the original ST driver blocks those clones) but won't work with STM32CubeIDE out of the box...
+(I ended up with about 20...Aarrggghhh...)
+As a workaround, you can edit the file ~/.platformio/packages/tool-openocd/scripts/target/stm32f1x.cfg and change the line: set _CPUTAPID 0x1ba01477
+to:
+set _CPUTAPID 0x2ba01477

+There might be compatibility issues with these fake chips (Rumors has it that USB won't really work...)
+Basic firmware functionality is defenitly working (Mine seem to have the full 128kB FLASH).
+USB does not seem to work on my clones but I need to further test that....

 ## Serial Shell
 [List of Serial Shell Commands](SHELL_COMMANDS.md)